Autun oil shale deposit: Champsigny and Lally soncession

 Overview of slag heap and shaft.

 Chevigny concession

 The concession in question mines oil shale in the commune of Tavernay using the room and pillar mining method.
 The depth of the underground workings is 80 meters.

 Miens concession

 This concession mines oil shale through exploratory works, irregular galleries, and stripped or caved areas.
-The Ravelon mine was one of the primary exploitations of the deposit in the 1870s; it was subsequently abandoned following the 1914 mobilization.
+The Ravelon mine was one of the primary exploitations of the deposit in the 1870s; it was subsequently abandoned following the 1914 French mobilization.
 The Muse and Miens plants were established in the 1870s and were highly active between 1883 and 1905.

 In the early years of the 21st century, a number of galleries and vestiges of the two original plants remained in situ.

 Comaille, Ruet, and Poisot concessions

 These concessions mine oil shale in the commune of Tavernay using the room and pillar mining method, which is rarely stripped.
 The underground workings extend to a depth of 48 meters.
 During the nineteenth century, Tavernay was home to five shale plants.
 These were situated in Poizot, Bois de La Revenue, Pont Renault, La Marbre, and a substantial facility close to La Comaille.
 This latter plant employed up to 110 workers and ceased operations permanently in 1903.
 Most mines and plants remained operational for a mere twenty to thirty years.

 At the beginning of the 21st century, the landscape still bore witness to the presence of several abandoned slag heaps and mine pits.